br90218/hero-run/README.md

 - "Ian" Yi-Chien Chang - Programmer

 MUSIC:
-- BrunuhVille - The Voice of the Music (2015)
+- BrunuhVille - The Voice of the Forest (2015)
 - Two Steps From Hell - Strength of a Thousand Men (2011)

 ## Disclaimer